nagamaiah/AI-Notes/ai-agents/README.md

 # ai-agents

 ## What are AI Agents?
+- AI agent that uses Artificial Intelligence to make decisions and take actions on it's own.
-AI agents are autonomous entities that perceive their environment, reason about it, and take actions to achieve specific goals.
-They can range from simple rule-based bots to advanced, learning-enabled systems that adapt over time.
+- AI agents are autonomous entities that perceive their environment, reason about it, and take actions to achieve specific goals.
+- They can range from simple rule-based bots to advanced, learning-enabled systems that adapt over time.

 ---